An official website of the United States government

 MCAS documents and communicate EMS roles, responsibilities, and authorities for:

-• The EMS Team (EMS Team include personnel from environmental and other departments, including but not limited to: mission units, planning, procurement, contracts, logistics, legal, budget, facility, energy, and technical support functional areas and other functional areas as appropriate),
+• The EMS Team (EMS Team include personnel from environmental and other departments, including but not limited to: mission units, logistics, facility, energy, and technical support functional areas and other functional areas as appropriate),

 • EMS Manager,